 Inpatient Rehabilitation Will Save You From Living with Drug and Alcohol Addiction

-Inpatient rehabilitation is continued therapy after inpatient medical detox treatment.
-Rehabilitation is crucial to recovery, and is one of many decisive factors defining drug prevention and stress management techniques used to prevent future relapses.
-Inpatient rehabilitation addresses the mental throes of addiction, and provides clients with extensive therapy from certified physiatrists.
+Inpatient rehabilitation continues the recovery process after inpatient medical detox treatment.
+Rehabilitation is crucial to recovery as it builds a foundation of stress management, coping mechanisms, and other life skills.
+Inpatient rehabilitation addresses the mental aspects of addiction, and provides clients with extensive therapy from certified psychiatrists.

-Harbor Village Detox works with a close association of rehabilitation programs and recommends a treatment course fitting to your unique needs.
-Long-term substance abuse treatment is a process exclusively relative to your level of dependence.
-Rehabilitation programs aim to discover the reason why patients chose to abuse drugs and alcohol.
+Harbor Village works with rehabilitation programs and recommends a treatment course fitting to your unique needs.
+Long-term substance abuse treatment is a process relative to your level of dependence.
+Rehabilitation programs aim to alleviate the deeply rooted causes of substance abuse to create opportunities for self-growth.

 Specialized substance abuse therapy seeks to address the inner troubles that lead you to a life of addiction.
 Group therapy is a vehicle of self expression, and encourages patients to reestablish themselves as social beings, who are aware of the feelings and emotions of others.
 Group therapy can help change the perspective of recovering addicts when they become instruments to help others overcome addiction.
 With the influence of peer support, sobriety becomes readily attainable.